My Photography & Travel Guide to Salzberg, Austria

 Kapitelplatz & Sphaera

 Today, the golden globe with the man on top is the unofficial landmark of Salzburg.
-The artwork Sphaera by Stephan Balkenhol was installed at the Kapitelplatz in 2007 and is a wonderful photo – especially when there are only a few people around.
+The artwork Sphaera by Stephan Balkenhol was installed at the Kapitelplatz in 2007 and is a wonderful photo, especially when there are only a few people around.

 Fortress Hohensalzburg

 The Fortress Hohensalzburg is a hilltop castle overlooking Salzburg and its surrounding neighborhoods.
 It is one of the largest existing 11th century fortress complexes in Europe.
-While it was built to protect the prince bishops and the principality itself from attack, it never actually was attacked.
+While it was built to protect the prince-bishops and the principality itself from attack, it was never actually attacked.

 To get to the castle, jump on the Festungs Bahn funicular located in the Old Town.
 Alternatively, you could walk up, which is quite challenging.
 Tickets for the funicular and entrance to the castle can be purchased as an all-in-one at the funicular station.